zeuslawyer/react-firebase-starter-with-auth/README.md

 # CREATE REACT APP + JAVASCRIPT + NODE + REDUX + FIREBASE

 This is meant to be a boilerplate app to clone for future auth purposes.
+The Firebase project used for bootstrapping this is `myuniversalserver`

 **uses`yarn` for dependency management and for scripts**